 - Provide evidence-based insights and policy recommendations to address gender inequalities in the context of COVID-19 policy response during the immediate crisis and extended recovery period

 In the months ahead, IPA and our partners will provide decision-makers in Bangladesh and Kenya with targeted, real-time data, analysis, summaries of existing evidence, and new evidence developed in the context of the COVID-19 response and recovery periods.
-As part of this initiative, we have opened a Request for Proposals to support piloting, data collection, analysis, dissemination, and policy engagement activities.
+As part of this initiative, we opened a Request for Proposals to support piloting, data collection, analysis, dissemination, and policy engagement activities.
+The RFP is now closed; thank you to all who submitted applications.

 We would like to acknowledge the support of the Bill & Melinda Gates Foundation in the WWES Initiative.